kalidindis/katana-tutorial-swift/Chapter3/README.md

 In the first row we are creating the store that will hold the application's state while in the second row we are passing it to the `Renderer` constructor.
 The `Renderer` instance is now able to inject the store information in the UI and trigger UI updates when the store changes.

 Let's first discuss how we can inject information in our UI descriptions.
-Katana allows developer to decide which descriptions need the store's information (we call these descriptions "connected") and which portion of the information each description needs.
+Katana allows developers to decide which descriptions need the store's information (we call these descriptions "connected") and which portion of the information each description needs.

 Open the `GameBoard` description and adop the `ConnectedNodeDescription` protocol.
 This protocol requires a new `associatedtype`:  `StoreState`.
 Add this line to your description: